surifirstpin/Acubi_documentation/Version.5/Reports.md

  <b> <i> Parameters applicable on the data retrieved are explained as below;</i></b>

-- <b>Row Grouping<b> enables row grouping for field values based on the field selected.(Refer Image 13)
+- <b>Row Grouping</b> enables row grouping for field values based on the field selected.(Refer Image 13)

 - <b>Explore Enabled</b> to explore the data which are grouped select the check box <b>Explore Enabled.</b>